syncfusion-content/extension-docs/Extension/WindowsForms-Extension/Overview.md

 # Windows Forms Extension

 The Syncfusion Windows Extensions provides you with quick access to Project Templates to create or configure the Syncfusion Windows Forms Application.
+It supports Microsoft Visual Studio 2010 or higher.
 The Syncfusion Windows Forms Extensions have the following features,

 * Syncfusion Project Templates for Windows Forms Application
 * Syncfusion Item Templates for Windows Forms Application